yetanothergithubaccount/ObsPi/README.md

 ## Functionality
 The crontab will be extended to run the python script which will create the DSO visibility catalogue and DSO-plots per day for your location.
 The location coordinates are stored in sky/dso/config.py.
 The calculations will take a while, so the cronjob is installed tu run at 3.02 am in the morning.
 The catalogue and the plots for the day will be stored in /home/pi/sky/dso.
+At first use the skyfield API will slowly download the ephemeris DE421 file 'de421.bsp'.
+It contains high accuracy tables of celextial body positions for huge time spans.

 The dsoserver can be accessed in the same WiFi network with a browser: